nothinglabs/openmelt2/antweight_reference_platform/readme.md

 ## Optional Motor Modification

 A 1-wheel robot results in a constant pulling force on the motor as it rotates.
-This will cause the motor shaft to become loose overtime (specifically - there is an internal shim on the shaft that slips).
+This will cause the motor shaft to become loose over time (specifically - there is an internal shim on the shaft that slips).
 These motors tend to still run - but are noisy, slower and less efficient.

 One solution is to just replace the motor when it gets worn-out.
 At about $15 - this is a pretty good option.